We're Hiring!

 The University of Florida Autonomy Park is an instrument for the investigation, characterization, validation, and verification of heterogeneous networks of multi-agent autonomous systems operating in contested environments.
 A distinguishing feature of this instrument is the inclusion of unique software-defined radios (SDRs) that facilitate spectrum access strategies for autonomous mobile radio network collaboration in an outdoor environment with a contested RF spectrum.
 The facility includes a 240ft x 60ft x 90ft fully netted outdoor robotic facility with an indoor ground station and computational buildings to examine the response of networked robotic systems in outdoor environments with real-world sensing and communication capabilities.

-Autonomous systems included in the facility include: Jackal ground robots from Clearpath Robotics, Husky ground robots from Clearpath Robotics, Astro quadrotor drones from Freefly Systems, Bebop quadcopters from Parrot, Alta-X class heavy-lift quadrotor drone from Freefly Systems, Go 1 Edu-PLUS quadrupeds from Unitree Robotics, and a B1 quadruped from Unitree Robotics.
+Autonomous systems included in the facility include: Jackal ground robots from Clearpath Robotics, Husky ground robots from Clearpath Robotics, Astro quadrotor drones from Freefly Systems, Alta-X class heavy-lift quadrotor drone from Freefly Systems, Go 1 Edu-PLUS quadrupeds from Unitree Robotics, a B1 quadruped from Unitree Robotics, and a fleet of 25 custom quadcopters outfitted with the PX4 Cube Blue flight controller and NVIDIA Jetson Orin compute unit.

-The ground station facility includes enterprise level server grade computer systems used for high-computational demand AI methods and for managing the network of (sensor and command and control) data for the network of autonomous systems.
-This computer system includes: an Intel i9-12900KS CPU, 32GB of RAM, and 5TB of storage computer tasked with observing experiments, collecting data, and displaying the data onto a large six-monitor display wall; an AMD Ryzen Threadripper Pro 3975WX CPU, two Nvidia RTX 3080 Ti GPUs, 512GB of ECC RAM, and 10TB of storage computer tasked with handling demanding computational tasks; x2 Intel Xeon E5-2697 CPU, 128GB ECC RAM, and 192TB Network Attached Storage (NAS).
+The ground station facility includes enterprise-grade computer hardware using for high-computational demand artificial intelligence methods, as well as managing the network of (sensor, command, and control) data for the network of autonomous systems.
+The “Observer” computer system, tasked with observing experiments, collecting data, and displaying the data onto a large six-monitor display wall is outfitted with an Intel i9-12900KS CPU, 32GB of RAM, and 5TB of storage.
+The “Threadripper” computer system, designed for high-powered AI computation, is composed of an AMD Ryzen Threadripper Pro 3975WX CPU, 2x Nvidia RTX 3080 Ti GPUs, 512GB of ECC RAM, and 10TB of storage.
+Lastly, to store the experimental data and necessary code for experiments, the Autonomy Park is equipped with a 192TB Network Attached Storage (NAS) with 2x Intel Xeon E5-2697 CPUs and 128GB of ECC RAM.

 Videos